Aishwarya Khare: Early life

-Aishwarya Khare hails from Bhopal, Madhya Pradesh.
-She is a beauty pageant winner and a theatre artiste.
+Aishwarya Khare, born 17 April 1995, hails from Bhopal, Madhya Pradesh.
+She is a beauty pageant winner and a theater artist.
+She undertook her early education in Bhopal, at Bonnie Foi School and St. Theresa's Girl's School.

 Career

 Khare made her acting debut in 2014 through producer director Lal Vijay Shahdeo's drama series Yeh Shaadi Hai Ya Sauda on DD National.
 The series ran for more than 300 episodes.

 In 2016, Khare played the parallel lead in drama series Jaane Kya Hoga Rama Re which aired on Life OK.
 In 2016, she played the role of Aparajita in Zee TV’s supernatural drama series Vishkanya Ek Anokhi Prem Kahani.

 She then went on to play the role of a police officer in Beta Bhagya Se Bitiya Saubhagya Se aired in Doordarshan.
 Later on, she played the lead in political drama Saam Daam Dand Bhed as Bulbul Namdhari, Vijay's wife and love interest.

 In 2019, she was roped in by Ekta Kapoor for cameo in her drama series Yeh Hai Chahatein on StarPlus where she played the role of Mahima Srinivasan, sister of the protagonist, later on her role turned into an antagonist.
 It was her first noticeable role on Indian television and her performance as an antagonist was appreciated by audience.
 In 2020, she was cast as Meera Sharma, Bani's adoptive sister in Naagin 5.

 From August 2021 to June 2025, Khare is portraying the role of protagonist Lakshmi Oberoi in Ekta Kapoor's drama series Bhagya Lakshmi on Zee TV.
 It was her third collaboration with Balaji Telefilms.

+In August 2025 she participated in her first reality show Chhoriyan Chali Gaon.
+However after three weeks, she quit due to overwhelming physical and mental stress from the challenges.